Subscribe for Real-World Readiness

 Also, consider stacking firewood on your front porch or backyard for easy access if you live in a homestead.
 Moreover, you can also make backup fire starters with pine cones around your homestead and paraffin.

-If you do not have a fireplace, you can use other heat sources like a kerosene heater to heat your living room.
+If you don’t have a fireplace, you can use other heat sources like a kerosene heater to heat your living room.
 Alternatively, you can also use propane heaters that are used primarily outdoors.
+Besides these heat sources, consider setting aside a good supply of fleece blankets around your home to help maintain heat.

 Tips